great-expectations/great_expectations/docs/docusaurus/docs/cloud/expectation_suites/manage_expectation_suites.md

 5. Click **Generate Expectations**.

-    A new Expectation Suite appears in the Expectation Suites pane.
+    It can take several minutes to create the Expectation Suite.
+When the process is complete, a new Expectation Suite appears in the **Expectation Suites** pane.

 6. Optional.
 Run a Validation on the Expectation Suite.
 See [Run a Validation](/docs/cloud/validations/manage_validations#run-a-validation).